Why should I form a separate business entity for my home business?

 Finally, a formal structure enhances a business's credibility with customers, potential employees, vendors, banks, and the Internal Revenue Service (IRS).
 When a business has an "LLC" or "Inc." in its name, there is a positive effect on that business's reputation as people will see it as a professional operation.
 Before deciding on which structure is right for your business, consult with a licensed attorney.

-There's no set timeline for incorporating your home business.
+There's no set timeline for setting up a business entity your home business.
 It may depend on your growth, your customers, and your plans.
 Choosing the right time is important, as incorporating after an incident, or after a contract was signed, may not protect owners from personal liability.

-Businesses may want to incorporate before entering into any contracts, such as Employment Contracts, loans or vendor contracts.
-Incorporated businesses can sign contracts, borrow money, and own property as separate legal entities.
-This will allow a bank to use the business’s assets, not the owner’s personal assets, to secure a loan.
-It will also limit the owner’s personal liability if something goes wrong with a vendor or employee.
+Businesses may want to establish a separate entity before entering into any contracts, such as Employment Contracts, loans or vendor contracts.
+Businesses can sign contracts, borrow money, and own property as separate legal entities.
+This will allow a bank to use the business's assets, not the owner's personal assets, to secure a loan.
+It will also limit the owner's personal liability if something goes wrong with a vendor or employee.

-If a business has more than one founder or outside investment, incorporating early on can clearly establish ownership interests, financial interests, and managerial responsibilities.
-Investors often require a business to be incorporated before putting their money into it.
-The formal incorporation documents, such as the Articles of Incorporation and Corporate Bylaws or Operating Agreement, will describe those interests and responsibilities, helping to avoid misunderstandings.
+If a business has more than one founder or outside investment, establishing a separate entity early on can clearly establish ownership interests, financial interests, and managerial responsibilities.
+Investors often require a separate business entity before putting their money into it.
+The formal formation documents, such as the Articles of Incorporation and Corporate Bylaws or Operating Agreement, will describe those interests and responsibilities, helping to avoid misunderstandings.

-Finally, it is a good idea to incorporate your home business before hiring employees.
-As numerous issues can arise in the employer-employee relationship, you can protect your personal assets from an employee's actions or mistakes, or from your mistakes managing employees, limiting the liability only to the corporation or LLC’s assets.
+Finally, it is a good idea to set up a separate business entity for your home business before hiring employees.
+As numerous issues can arise in the employer-employee relationship, you can protect your personal assets from an employee's actions or mistakes, or from your mistakes managing employees, limiting the liability only to the corporation or LLC's assets.

 Can I start a business if I have a regular day job?